shabiel/vista-book/manuscript/intro_to_mumps1.md

 will show how M is written today rather than the various allowable permutations and what the M ISO/ANSI 95 standard explicitly allows or does not allow.

+I will be making frequent references to http://www.vistaexpertise.net/docs/pocket_guide.pdf.
+This is a pocket guide that can be perused to give you detailed information on a specific syntax.
+This is published by VISTA Expertise Network, my employer.

 ## Hello World
 Let's look at a hello world example.